-Student publications at MIT include The Tech, a student newspaper published twice weekly; Technique, the senior yearbook; and The Graduate Student News, a publication of the Graduate Student Council.
-Students may also contribute their talents to house newspapers and to a variety of departmental and organizational newsletters.
+Student publications at MIT include The Tech, a student newspaper published weekly; Technique, the senior yearbook; and the ANNO, a publication of the Graduate Student Council.
+Students may also contribute their talents to a variety of departmental, organizational, and residence hall publications and websites.

 On the air, WMBR is MIT's commercial-free radio station operating under a license held by the Technology Broadcasting Corporation, and MIT Student Cable Television broadcasts original and syndicated programming 24 hours per day.